oplS16projects/Racket-Weather/README.md

       (printf "\n")     ;If it is end of the list, print a new line ;; Display the cond
       (begin
-        (cond           ;cond function looking for the string of the weather condition ;; Clear
+        (cond           ;cond procedure looking for the string of the weather condition ;; Clear
           ((equal?
 "Clear" (car cond_list))
                    (print (bitmap/file "WeatherImages/Sunny.png"))